INFORMATION FOR PEOPLE WITH DISABILITIES

 The S-Bahn station at the airport is accessible to wheelchairs and to the blind.
 The lifts and ticket machines can be used by wheelchair users.
 When moving from the S-Bahn level to the Departures area of the terminals, a change of wheelchair is necessary.
 An overview map with disability-friendly S-Bahn stations may be requested free of charge from the Verkehrs- und Tarifverbund Stuttgart (VVS) on phone number: +49 711 19449.
 They will also provide timetable details and information about departure or connection Options.

 When travelling via Stuttgart main train station (Hauptbahnhof), you can then take the S-Bahn to the airport (route S2 or S3).
 The “Bahnhofsmission” will be happy to assist you: tel. no.: +49 711 292995.
 If after landing at the airport you would like to continue your journey by train, you can obtain train and S-Bahn tickets from Monday to Friday in the travel centre of Deutschen Bahn AG (in the mezzanine level above the S-Bahn).
 Find out the opening hours, prices and payment methods in advance by telephoning: +49 711 2092-4733.
-Travel information can be obtained on tel. no.: +49 711 19419.
+The travel information can also be reached by telephone.
+This number and the number of the Mobility Service Center for Planning Accessible Travel can be found on the Deutsche Bahn website.

 The taxi rank is located directly in front of Terminal 1, Arrivals.
 If travelling from Stuttgart please call: Taxi-Auto-Zentrale Stuttgart, tel. no.: +49 711 19410.